learnbin.net nav logo

 Now the upward pressure is decreased, and gravity pushes the star toward the core.
 Due to this enormous gravity, Helium fused with heavier elements; Helium fused to Neon, Neon fused to Oxygen, Oxygen fused to silicon, and finally, silicon fused to Iron.

 The outer layers of the star swell by a hundredth of times due to this fusion.
 Finally, iron comes.
 Iron is nuclear ash.
 It has no energy to give, and it will no longer fuse.
 And now, the iron core is pressed by enormous pressure by gravity.
-Now the core of this dying star is a giant iron ball the size is about the earth.
+Now the core of this dying star is a giant iron ball the size of the earth.
 If the iron cannot be fused further, what happens then?

 Ok, let’s look at the atomic level of the iron core.
 As we know, atoms are made out of electrons, protons, and neutrons.
 And there is 99% of an atom is an empty space.
 Because of the enormous pressure of gravity, electrons and protons are fused into neutrons.
 And these neutrons are collapsed into the nuclei of atoms.
 All the nuclei are squeezed together and now it is like a giant atomic nucleus.